Swollen Knee and Pain

 Swollen Knee Treatment

-RICE - As with many injuries, the RICE method (rest, ice, compression, and elevation) may be employed to help treat a swollen knee.
+RICE - As with many injuries, the RICE method (rest, ice, compression, and elevation) may be employed to help a swollen knee.
 Check out our knee sleeves, which may help with compression, and also our knee cold therapy products to help with icing.

 Aspiration or Draining - Your doctor may drain the fluid or blood away from the knee in order to alleviate pressure from the area.
 While this alleviates the swollen knee, further treatment may be necessary for the root cause of the problem (ie. ACL reconstruction for an ACL tear)